crutchcorn/cli-testing-library/docs/differences.md

     this would work in practice, due to a lack of the `window` API.
 2) `userEvent.keyboard` does not support modifier keys.
 It's only key-presses, no holding.
 This is because of API differences that would require us to figure out a manual binding system for every single key using ANSI AFAIK.
+3) Relatedly, we've remove the `{` syntax support, since there is no standard keybinding for the CLI, [like there is for the DOM](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code).
+Instead, we only support `[` and `]` syntax.

 # Matchers